firecmsco/firecms/website/docs/collections.md

 the main menu, or as subcollections inside other collections, following the Firestore data schema.

+Check the full API reference in [Entity collections](api/interfaces/entitycollection.md)

 * `name` The plural name of the view.
 E.g. 'products'.

 * `relativePath` Relative Firestore path of this view to its parent.
 If this view is in the root the path is equal to the absolute one.
 This path also determines the URL in FireCMS.

+* `subcollections` Following the Firestore document and collection schema, you can add subcollections to your entity in the same way you define the root collections.

 * `defaultSize` Default size of the rendered collection.